-OMB Circular A-16 defines "data themes" as electronic records and coordinates for a topic or subject, such as elevation or vegetation.
-OMB Circular A-16 requires the development, maintenance, and dissemination of a standard core set of geospatial information for the Nation that will serve as a foundation for users of geographic information11.
+OMB Circular A-16 addresses "data themes" that are defined as electronic records and coordinates for a topic or subject, such as elevation or vegetation.
+The Circular requires the development, maintenance, and dissemination of a standard core set of geospatial information for the nation that will serve as a foundation for users of geographic information.
 This set of data consists of themes of national significance.
-Themes providing the core, most commonly used set of base data are known as "framework" data, specifically geodetic control12, orthoimagery13, elevation and bathymetry14, transportation, hydrography15, cadastral16, and governmental units.
-Recently, the FGDC has promoted a series of data content standards that define the framework data themes.
-According to the ISO definitions in the sidebar on this page, the content standards are "product specifications" for the framework "dataset series".
+Themes providing the core, most commonly used set of base data are known as "framework" data, specifically geodetic control, orthoimagery, elevation and bathymetry, transportation, hydrography, cadastral, and governmental units.
+Recently, the FGDC has published a series of data content standards that define the framework data themes.
+According to the International Organization for Standrds (ISO) definitions in the sidebar on this page, the content standards are "product specifications" for the framework "dataset series".